suborbital/docs/website/docs/se2/deployment/other-deployments/minikube.md

 # Deploy with minikube

-It’s possible to deploy a SE2 environment to a local environment using a local Kubernetes cluster.
+It’s possible to deploy an SE2  environment to a local environment using a local Kubernetes cluster.

 ## Requirements